-I once blacked out and while I was in that dark spinning place I had no idea who or where I was.
+I once blacked out and while I was in that dark spinning place I had no recollection of who, what or where I was.
 It was frightening.
 I wrote about it here.
 However, had I found myself not in a black spinning hole but in some beautiful upland meadow, I think the feeling of not knowing who I was might have been quite pleasant.
 I imagine it being something like the state described in H.G.
 Wells’ short story The Door in the Wall.
 In it a small boy enters an enchanted garden and in doing so feels immediately at home:

 You know, in the very moment the door swung to behind me, I forgot the road with its fallen chestnut leaves, its cabs and tradesmen’s carts, I forgot the sort of gravitational pull back to the discipline and obedience of home, I forgot all hesitations and fear, forgot discretion, forgot all the intimate realities of this life.
 I became in a moment a very glad and wonder-happy little boy – in another world.
 It was a world with a different quality, a warmer, more penetrating and mellower light, with a faint clear gladness in its air, and wisps of sun-touched cloud in the blueness of its sky.